Rodieche/telegramBot-WHNZ/README.md

 - [x] Add recruitment list to display
 - [x] View eveery agency standalone
 - [x] Get current currency excange
-- [ ] Connect to the list of accredited employers
+- [x] Connect to the list of accredited employers: update 02/08/2024
-- [ ] Check if a company is accredited
+- [x] Check if a company is accredited: updated 02/08/2024

 ## Contributing